 This method of cooking BSCB will result in beautifully cooked, flavorful meat that is lightly golden in color.

 - Pound the chicken breasts to an even thickness.
 You do not want them to be too thin, simply uniform in thickness.
-Place between two pieces of waxed paper or plastic wrap, or in a resealable plastic bag.
+Place a breast between two pieces of waxed paper or plastic wrap, or in a resealable plastic bag.
 Starting in the center and working out to the edges, pound lightly with the flat side of a meat mallet or the bottom of a heavy pan until the chicken is even in thickness.

 - Mix 1 teaspoon salt and 1/2 teaspoon ground black pepper with 1/2 cup all-purpose flour.